Cancer, Stem Cells & Developmental Biology

 PhD candidate retreat

-This 3-day meeting in June is organized entirely by and for the PhD candidates.
+This 3-day meeting is organized yearly entirely by and for the PhD candidates.
 The programme’s PhD committee composes a programme consisting of seminars by the senior PhD candidates and poster presentations by the junior PhD candidates that are discussed between themselves without any interference from supervisors.